From glass floors to open air platforms, observation decks are taking the travel experience to dizzying new heights.

 New York City now has more high-rise observation towers than you can poke a stick at – from the One World Observatory (or Freedom Tower) and Top of the Rock, to the Empire State Building and the Statue of Liberty.

-Hudson Yards will be home to the highest observation deck in New York City, as well as the western hemisphere when it’s completed.
-The observation deck will jut out from the tower, hanging 335 metres in the air.
+EdgeNYC will be the highest observation deck in New York City, as well as the western hemisphere when it opens.

 Up until 2008, the world’s highest observatories were found in North America, the only exception being the Eiffel Tower.